telosys-templates/database-sql-liquibase/README.md

 # Liquibase files and SQL scripts for database management

-This bundle generates Liquibase files :
+This bundle generates the following Liquibase files:

- - "liquibase.properties"
+ - "**liquibase.properties**"
    The Liquibase configuration file

- - "changelog-master.yml"
+ - "**changelog-master.yml**"
-   The master file for change-log
+   The root changelog file with the <include> tag referencing other files

- - "change-001.sql"
+ - "**change-001.sql**"
-   The first changeset with SQL scripts and rollback
+   The first changelog file in "plain SQL" format (Liquibase formatted SQL file) This file is included in the root changelog.